ren3zo/exoix/README.md

 ### KV

-Lanyard KV is a a dynamic, real-time key->value store which is added to the Lanyard user API response.
-When a KV pair is updated, a `PRESENCE_UPDATE` for the user will also be emitted through the Lanyard socket.
+Exoix KV is a a dynamic, real-time key->value store which is added to the Exoix user API response.
+When a KV pair is updated, a `PRESENCE_UPDATE` for the user will also be emitted through the Exoix socket.

 #### Use cases

 - Configuration values for your website
-- Configuration values for Lanyard 3rd party projects
+- Configuration values for Exoix 3rd party projects
 - Dynamic data for your website/profile (e.g. current location)

 #### Limits